 - 32 oz. covers 100 sq. feet

-- Gallon covers 400 sq. feet one coat
+- Gallon covers 400 sq. feet

-I was nervous about how well tung oiled oak floors would stand up to everything my cats have to offer (spilled food, water, cat litter, the occasional pee, poop, and vomit, as well as their dead critters — frogs, lizards, mice and gophers — but I was committed to using your tung oil for its ease of use/repair and for its environmentally-friendly qualities.
+I was nervous about how well tung oiled wood oak floors would stand up to everything my cats have to offer (spilled food, water, cat litter, the occasional pee, poop, and vomit, as well as their dead critters — frogs, lizards, mice and gophers — but I was committed to using your tung oil for its ease of use/repair and for its environmentally-friendly qualities.
 One year later I am thrilled to report that the seven applications of tung oil are performing beautifully.
 Not one stain.
 (I use water to wipe up, then follow with a swipe of Urinoff.)Even for messes I haven’t found right away (no more than a day or two?), there has been no stain to the oak.
 Thank you for a terrific product!

 The floor is fantastic!
 I was just cleaning it this morning with a sponge mop and it is amazing how good it looks!
 I am SO GLAD I found your site with all the how to.
 Such a WARM and DEEP look…